anabella-varela/celestial_bodies/README.md

 # celestial_bodies
 This is the Freecodecamp celestial bodies proyect.
-I have manually created a database with 5 tables of celestial bodyes with posgres.
+I have manually created a database with 5 tables of celestial bodies with posgres.